gruvw/portfolio/future_posts/2020-09-01-laser-gun-projected-target.md

 toc: true
 ---

-There is sadly no code that I will share for this project, as I was paid to build the software.
+Sadly I won't be sharing any code for this project, as I was paid to build the software.
-I will however describe and explain my work as good as I can below.
+I will however describe and explain my work as well as possible below.

 ## 💼 My First Coding Job

-I already had a job planned for the summer 2020, but the COVID-19 pandemic made it not happening finally.
+I already had a job planned for the summer 2020, but with the COVID-19 pandemic it could not take place.
-I was left without any way to work and gain money that summer till the day when I received an email from a person.
+I was left without any way to work and gain money that summer until the day I received an email.
-It was in fact a friend of the teacher that was following me for my high school project [AI in video games](/2019/10/25/artificial-intelligence-in-video-games.html){:target="_blank"} that had an idea and needed someone that knew how to build it.
+It was sent by a friend of the teacher that was my mentor during my high school project [AI in video games](/2019/10/25/artificial-intelligence-in-video-games.html){:target="_blank"}.
+He had an idea and needed someone that knew how to build it.
-My teacher recommended me as he knew my coding skills from the high school project.
+My teacher had recommended me since he knew my coding skills from the high school project.

-It was a bit like a freelance type of work as he was not part of a corporation, he just wanted me to build a software for his personal use.
+It was a bit like freelance work as he was not part of a corporation, he just wanted me to build a software for his personal use.
-It was not the first time that I made money from coding as when I was about 13 years old, I arrived at the second place in the Grip-It robotic competition at the Leman Make and the price was some money.
+It was not the first time that I made money from coding: I had won some money when I was about 13 years old and arrived second place in the Grip-It robotic competition at the Leman Make.
 However, it was my first coding job where I would get paid for doing something that someone requested.

-It made me learn how to talk to a client and understand what he wanted.
+It allowed me to learn how to talk to a client and understand what he wanted.
 I regularly made some reports containing the advancement of the project.
 It ultimately confirmed my will to work as a software engineer.

 ## 💡 The Idea

-The project that I needed to build was about training to shoot.
+The project that I needed to build was to practice shooting.
-Shooting costs a lot of money: you need to pay the location where you train and all the bullets that you use.
+Shooting costs a lot of money: you need to pay for the location where you train and all the bullets that you use.
-It also takes a lot of time to go to this location, and therefore you do not train a lot.
+It also takes a lot of time to go to the location.
+Therefore you do not train very often.

 The solution that I needed to build was a way to train in a room of your house without using real bullets but a laser bullet instead.
-That way, you are not spending a lot of money on bullets, and you can train anytime you want as it only takes a few minutes (even seconds) to set up the system.
+That way, you are not spending a lot of money on bullets, and you can train whenever you want.
+Indeed it only takes a few minutes (even seconds) to set up the system.
-If you have a 20 minutes break, you could now practice aiming and shooting in your house.
+So now if you have a 20 minutes break for example, you could practice aiming and shooting in your house.

-In order to do so, there is a little laser bullet that needs to be inserted into your regular gun and when you press on the trigger, it turns on the laser for an instant, and you can repeat the operation.
+In order to make this work, there is a little laser bullet that needs to be inserted into your regular gun.
+When you press on the trigger, it turns on the laser for an instant, and you can repeat the operation.

 My work was to build a target to shoot on with the laser bullet.
 The target was projected on a wall with a video projector.
 That way, I could choose what to show and build a user interface to change what target to use or to emulate the distance by reducing the size of the projected image.
 I also used a camera to detect the laser impact and to place a regular bullet impact image on the projected target precisely where the shot hit.
-Shooting on a button shown on the user interface would trigger it.
+Shooting on a button displayed on the user interface would trigger it.
 That way, navigating through the menus and changing the settings could also be done using the laser weapon.
-I also made a system to see your statistics afterwards and therefore track your progress.
+I also made a system that allows you to see your statistics afterwards and therefore track your progress.

 It was a big project, but I was very motivated by this cool idea, even thought there was a lot of difficulties that I did not know how to solve in the beginning.